siddharthkrish/ai-policy-check/README.md

 # ai-policy-check
-demo project to show how to create PR checks. we're now creating a new branch called demo
+demo project to show how to create PR checks. we're now creating a new branch called demo and checking the webhook